stephaniedominy/Legal-numbering/README.md

 - Each cross-reference updated (old → new)
 - Each numbering fix (what was wrong → what it is now)
 - Any structural edits (removed/moved items)
+- If manual → auto-numbering conversion was done: what numbering scheme/levels were applied

 ### Things to manually check
 - Any reference where the intended target was ambiguous